 Seasoned firewood refers to how dry the logs are.
 “Green” wood refers to how “wet” a log is.
 The greenest logs are those that have just been cut therefore are considered to have the most moisture content – between 60-80% water content!
 However depending on the type of wood, the moisture content will change.
 For example ash has less moisture content than pine when first cut.
 Consequently it dries out faster.
 The longer wood is left to dry the less moisture content it has and the easier it will be to burn.

-According to one European Standard an “Oven Ready” log should have less than 25% moisture content.
+According to one European Standard an “Oven Ready” log should have less than 25% moisture content (this type of log is not suitable for your fire!).
 A seasoned log is less than 20% and a kiln dried log has moisture content below 15%.

 Most appliance manufacturers recommend moisture levels of less than 20% for best performance.
 When your log is put on your fire, the first part of combustion is to dry out the log until it has 0% moisture content.